 - If you have any adverse effects from the antibiotics, please stop the treatment and contact our clinics right away.

 - Oi1 glands respond very slowly, and nothing will speed the response.
 Try not to get too upset with your slow response.
 Keep in mind that there is no medicine that will prevent you from ever having another pimple.
 After a good response, your doctor may wish to stop the oral antibiotics and use topical antibiotics in a solution or cream instead.
 If you do not respond to these treatments after 10 to l 2 weeks, your doctor may wish to try something else.
 Many over-the-counter preparations that claim they treat acne have not been proven to work.
-Some may make the acne worse.

 - Cortisone Injections for inflamed lesions (nodules and cysts) plus warm compress are helpful.
 However, they may cause atrophy (depressions) or hypo-pigmentation (white spots).
 These side effects are rare and most often clear by themselves in time.